Gynko/nasa-node/README.md

 ## 3.2.
 Database logic

 Overall, there are a number of challenges when working with databases.
-One of the trickiest for me was to wrap my head around how to structure the code to interact with the database, like with the populateLaunch which has 2 parts - one with the axios.post (which is by the way one of these strange examples of a POST that is actually a GET: we need to use POST because we are sending a body, but we are not actually modifying anything in the database, we are just querying it).
+One of the trickiest for me was to wrap my head around how to structure the code to interact with the database, like with the populateLaunch which has 2 parts - one with the axios.post to get the data from the SpaceX api, and another to populate withi this data.
+The part getting data from spaceX is by the way one of these strange examples of a POST that is actually a GET: we need to use POST because we are sending a body, but we are not actually modifying anything in the database, we are just querying it.

 ```js
 async function populateLaunches() {